sf105/sttp-book/_chapters/testing-boundaries.md

 ---

 In chapter 2 we started specification based testing by deriving and implementing partition tests.
-As with many techniques, these tests provide a good testing suite, but cannot cover everything.
+As with most testing strategies, these tests provide a good testing suite, but cannot cover everything.

 One specific area, where we might find a lot of bugs, are boundaries.
 In this chapter we are going to derive tests for these boundaries.
 The boundaries can reside between partitions, but we will also analyse the boundaries in a condition.
-A lot of off-by-one errors occur here, so it is important to also test the boundaries, beside the partitions.
+A lot of off-by-one errors occur here, so it is important to also test these boundaries, beside the partitions.
-Off-by-one errors are errors that occur often in conditions.
+Off-by-one errors are errors that usually occur often in conditions.
 For example, when something should happen when value is at least 100 and it only happens when the value is at least 101, or it already happens when the value is 99.

-First we have a look at where the boundaries are between partitions.
+First we have a look at where the boundaries between partitions exist.
 Whenever we have a partition, this partition contains a certain set of tests.
 These tests are test cases, represented by a combination of input values.
 Now we can find the boundaries by finding the values of the input that change the partition the test case is in.